-Two significant challenges with the traditional employee performance evaluation is the frequency and the style in which this occurs.
+Two significant challenges with the traditional employee performance evaluation are the frequency and the style in which this occurs.

 Does this traditional approach effectively motivate employees, improve their performance and, in turn, produce better business results?

-In small to medium sized organizations, the smaller workforce (as compared to large MNCs) means that every single employee contributes a more significant impact to the performance of the business, and motivated employees are that much more of value to their employer.
-How would it impact the business if the small and medium sized organizations abandoned the employee performance appraisal system as they currently know it?
+In small to medium-sized organizations, the smaller workforce (as compared to large MNCs) means that every single employee contributes a more significant impact to the performance of the business, and motivated employees are that much more valuable to their employer.
+How would it impact the business if the small and medium-sized organizations abandoned the employee performance appraisal system as they currently know it?

 All employees want to know how well they are doing in their roles and how their efforts impact everyone else around them.
-People have a need to contribute and to have purpose, so the idea of a performance management system does make sense.
+People have a need to contribute and to have a purpose, so the idea of a performance management system